Metamath

-This project is the first one of its kind that allows for interactive browsing of its formalized theorems database in the form of an ordinary website.
+By 2023, Metamath had been used to prove 74 of the 100 theorems of the "Formalizing 100 Theorems" challenge.
+At least 19 proof verifiers use the Metamath format.

+The Metamath website provides a database of formalized theorems which can be browsed interactively.

 Metamath language

-The Metamath language is a metalanguage, suitable for developing a wide variety of formal systems.
+The Metamath language is a metalanguage for formal systems.
 The Metamath language has no specific logic embedded in it.
-Instead, it can simply be regarded as a way to prove that inference rules (asserted as axioms or proven later) can be applied.
+Instead, it can be regarded as a way to prove that inference rules (asserted as axioms or proven later) can be applied.

-The largest database of proved theorems follows conventional ZFC set theory and classic logic, but other databases exist and others can be created.
+The largest database of proved theorems follows conventional first-order logic and ZFC set theory.

-The Metamath language design is focused on simplicity; the language, employed to state the definitions, axioms, inference rules and theorems is only composed of a handful of keywords, and all the proofs are checked using one simple algorithm based on the substitution of variables (with optional provisos for what variables must remain distinct after a substitution is made).
+The Metamath language design (employed to state the definitions, axioms, inference rules and theorems) is focused on simplicity.
+Proofs are checked using an algorithm based on variable substitution.
+The algorithm also has optional provisos for what variables must remain distinct after a substitution is made.

 Language basics

 The set of symbols that can be used for constructing formulas is declared using $c (constant symbols) and $v (variable symbols) statements; for example: